UniversalDependencies/docs/_sv-feat/Case.md

 shortdef: 'case'
 ---

 Case is usually an inflectional feature of [nouns](sv-pos/NOUN), helping to specify the role of the noun phrase in the sentence.
-Swedish makes use of three cases: nominiative, accusative (personal pronouns only), and genitive.
+Swedish makes use of three cases: nominative, accusative (personal pronouns only), and genitive.

 ### `Nom`: nominative